| 3435

 and Zone 3, HLB has not been detected, and the zone is not proximate to the

+border with Mexico.
 Nursery Stock Regional Quarantine Zone 3 comprises counties

 that are generally infested with ACP, HLB has been detected in some areas,

+and the zone is proximate to the border with Mexico.
 Bulk Citrus Regional Quarantine Zone 1 comprises uninfested counties where HLB has not been detected,

 there are no contiguous citrus growing regions, and it is not proximate to

+the border with Mexico.
 Bulk Citrus Regional Quarantine Zone 2 comprises counties that

 are partially infested with ACP, HLB has not been detected, a geographical